Zermelo's theorem (game theory): Details

 To answer the first question, Zermelo states that a necessary and sufficient condition is the nonemptyness of a certain set, containing all possible sequences of moves such that a player wins independently of how the other player plays.
 But should this set be empty, the best a player could achieve would be a draw.
 So Zermelo defines another set containing all possible sequences of moves such that a player can postpone his loss for an infinite number of moves, which implies a draw.
 This set may also be empty, i.e., the player can avoid his loss for only finitely many moves if his opponent plays correctly.
 But this is equivalent to the opponent being able to force a win.
 This is the basis for all modern versions of Zermelo's theorem.

 About the second question, Zermelo claimed that it will never take more moves than there are positions in the game.
 His proof is a proof by contradiction: Assume that a player can win in a number of moves larger than the number of positions.
 By the pigeonhole principle, at least one winning position must have appeared twice.
 So the player could have played at the first occurrence in the same way as he does at the second and thus could have won in fewer moves than there are positions.

-In 1927, a Hungarian mathematician Dénes Kőnig revised Zermelo's paper and pointed out some gaps in the original work.
-First of all, Kőnig argues that Zermelo did not prove that a player, for example White, who is in a winning position is always able to force a win by making moves smaller than the number of positions in the game.
-Zermelo argued that White can change its behaviour at the first possibility of any related winning position and win without repetition.
-However, Kőnig maintains that this argument is not correct as it is not enough to reduce the number of moves in a single game below the number of possible positions.
-Thus, Zermelo claimed, but did not show, that a winning player can always win without repetition.
-The second objection by Kőnig is that the strategy 'do the same at the first occurrence of a position as at the second and thus win in fewer moves' cannot be made if it is Black's turn to move in this position.
-However, this argument is not correct because Zermelo considered two positions different whether Black or White makes a move.